casper-network/docs/source/docs/casper/glossary/P.md

 The block proposed by the leader, which the consensus processes (in [highway](H.md#highway)).
 Only after consensus is complete, the proto block is executed, and the global state is updated.

 A leader is selected from the validator set of that era for each round.
 The chance of getting selected as a leader is in proportion to the stake one has in that era.

+## Proposer {#proposer}
+The proposer is a selected validator by the Casper network to propose the next block.
+A validator becomes a proposer by executing a Deploy for the block and receiving the appropriate reward for the execution.
+The proposing process offers and assures for new blocks to be added to the blockchain.